complexlogic/flex-launcher/extra/docs/configuration.md

 #### BackgroundImage
 When ```BackgroundMode``` is set to "Image", this setting defines the image to be displayed in the background.
 The value should be a path to an image file.
 If the image is not the same resolution as your desktop, it will be stretched accordingly.

+#### SlideshowDirectory
+When ```BackgroundMode``` is set to "Slideshow", this setting defines the directory (folder) which contains the images to display in the background.
+The value should be a path to a directory on your filesystem.

+#### SlideshowImageDuration
+When ```BackgroundMode``` is set to "Slideshow", this setting defines the amount of time in *milliseconds* to display each image.

+Default: 30000 (30 seconds)

+#### SlideshowTransitionTime
+When ```BackgroundMode``` is set to "Slideshow", this setting defines the amount of time in *milliseconds* that the next background image will fade in.
+The fading transition may be disabled by setting this to 0, which will yield a "hard" transition between images.

+Default: 1500 (1.5 seconds)

 #### IconSize
 The width and height of icons on the screen in pixels.
 If an icon is not the same resolution, it will be stretched accordingly.